norman-codes/flag2folder/README.md

 ### Adding a Flag/Folder Pair

-Suppose you want to sort the files with "f1" in their name into a folder called Flag1 and "f2" into a folder called Flag2.
+Suppose you want to sort the files with "f1" in their name into a folder called Flag 1 and "f2" into a folder called Flag 2.

 We can do this by running the [A]dd option and entering the following:
 ```